piku235/JungiThemeBundle/Resources/doc/rwd.md

 Responsive Web Design (RWD)
 ===========================

-To create a responsive theme you have only to choose the appropriate theme mapping and define inside it a theme with these following tags:
+To create a responsive theme you have only to choose an appropriate theme mapping and define inside it a theme with these following tags:

 * [MobileDevices](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/theme-tags.md#mobiledevices)